-A full account and pictures of the Park Regeneration are described in the revised edition of "The Pow Burn" available in local newsagents and bookshops from November 2017.
+A full account and pictures of the Park Regeneration as well as the only published account of the St Leonards Medieval Hospital Archaeological investigation are described in the revised edition of "The Pow Burn" available in local newsagents and bookshops from November 2024.

 November 2015